checkstyle-addons/checkstyle-addons/_includes/pages/run.md

 {{ site.name }} is available on [jcenter](https://bintray.com/checkstyle-addons/checkstyle-addons/checkstyle-addons/view).
 In order to use jcenter in your Maven build, you must add it to your Maven *settings.xml*. jcenter offers a superset of Maven Central.
 Bintray provides a [configuration example](https://github.com/bintray/bintray-examples/blob/master/maven-example/settings.xml) of how to configure your *settings.xml* to use jcenter.

 In Maven, {{ site.name }} runs as part of the [Maven Checkstyle Plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/).
-The classpath is simply extended to include {{ site.name }}.
+The classpath is extended to include {{ site.name }}.
 Note that the explicit dependency on Checkstyle itself must also be specified in order to set the correct Checkstyle version.

 ```xml
 <project>